ArctosDB/documentation-wiki/_documentation/componentloader.markdown

 ---
 title: Component Loaders
-author: Teresa J Mayfield-Meyer
+author: DLM
-date: 2021-07-28
+date: 2025-08-21
 layout: default_toc
 ---
 # Component Loaders and Unloaders

-Component Loaders are an ecosystem of tools which asynchronously
+Component Loaders are an ecosystem of tools which work asynchronously, and so therefore can generally deal with any number of operations without fear of overwhelming the always-limited infrastructure.

-Data can be added to and in some cases removed from existing catalog records from a single flat (non-relational) file, a text file in which all data for an individual concept to be added to or removed from a single cataloged item are in a single row.
-This file can be created with any convenient client-side application.
-The file is then loaded into a similarly structured table on the server, and a server-side application (the component loader) parses the columns from each row into the relational structure of the database.
-The process provides an independent layer of data checking before new information is incorporated into the database proper.
-Original data that are received in electronic format may require minimal manipulation; you can sometimes merely add the necessary columns to build a file in the component-loading format.

-**Component Loader templates should be downloaded from the appropriate component loader tool in Arctos.
-All other means, including this documentation, may produce non-current data which will be rejected.**

- - The standard method for moving data into any component loader is by importing data from csv directly into the component loader tools.
-However, component loaders may be populated as part of bulkloading.

- - You may mix accessions, collections, or anything  else in a single component load.

- - The component loaders may not handle every eventuality that may ever occur while entering additional data.
-Use [status](#status) to mark records for further review.
-Records in any component loader that were populated from the bulkloader will be tied to the bulkloader records with UUIDs.

- - Error messages should include more than enough information to allow you to locate and correct the problem.
-If that isn’t the case, [contact us](https://arctosdb.org/join-arctos/contacts-support) with the error message and a description of the action that caused the error message.
+## Adding Data

+All Component loaders may be directly interacted with, and each will provide a data template (which is also the only authoritative source of information).
+Additionally, there are many UI shortcuts which write to component loaders.

+## Keys

+Component loaders generally follow the Arctos [Identifier Convention](/documentation/developer-guide.html#identifier-convention).

+## Status

+Every component loader has a 'status' column.
+A value of ``autoload`` indicated the record is ready for processing; any other value will be ignored.
+It is usually possible to load data with status to the loaders, providing a mechanism to beging processing immediately.

+## Success

+A successful run generally results in the record being deleted from the tool.
+A few lookup tools do not follow this model; such behavior is documented in the tools.

+### Errors

+Occasionally a cryptic error will be returned in status; contact us for help.

+## Permissions

+Permissions vary across tools, but ``manage_records`` is generally required for bulk operations.
+Users with this role are expected to have a GitHub address; those without may have problematic data transferred to CSV without notice.

+## Order of Operations

+A UI which provides comprehensive runtime information, and allows user-based intra-tier sorting, is available.

+## Tiers

+Component Loaders current run as two tiers; Tier 2 records will not process until all Tier 1 records have processed.

+### Tier 1

+Tier 1 is primarily for UI-based bulk operations, but some more common record-centric operations remain here as of this writing.

+### Tier 2

+Tier 2 is currently everything that's not Tier 1

+### Tier 3

+Doesn't exist at this time, but the system is designed to support any number of tiers.

+## General Guidelines

 - Arctos is case-sensitive.
 JOHN DOE is not the same value as John Doe.
 Leading and trailing spaces and other non-printing characters matter.

- - The web-based applications may not work well for very large loads.
-[Contact us](https://arctosdb.org/join-arctos/contacts-support) if you’re having problems.

-## Fields
-Component loader fields differ based upon the information being loaded.
-For more on any particular component loader, see Page Documentation on the Arctos Tool Page for the component loader.
-Some things hold true accross all component loaders.

-Be sure anything coming from other applications (especially Microsoft products) has not changed field length, precision, or other attributes.
+- Be sure anything coming from other applications (especially Microsoft products) has not changed field length, precision, or other attributes.
 Watch dates and non-integer numbers (such as decimal latitude) most closely.

-### Status

-All component loaders include a status field that is NOT part of the component loader template (but you can add it before loading if you like).
-This field can be NULL or include any text that helps you to organize information in the component loader.
-There is one special provision for this field:

-#### autoload

-Entering "autoload" in the status field sets the record to load.

-### Primary Key Warning

-Some values may be replaced by or require primary keys: `locality_id`, `entered_by_agent_id`, `collecting_event_id`, etc. These are internal database identifiers that exist only for convenience, and may be updated, transferred to another data object, or removed for seemingly arbitrary reasons and without warning.
-They’ll probably work over short time-periods, but we offer no guarantees.

-## Permissions

-Permissions vary across tools.
-Check Component Loader Status or the Directory for details.

-## Processing

-Once a component loader record is marked to load by making ``status`` autoload, a script periodically attempts to parse the record into the normalized core Arctos structure.
-This may result in two things:

- - the record is added to the associated catalog record and marked for cache refresh, or
- - an error is returned in the ``status`` column

-A Component Loader Status tool will report status, and allow privileged users to change run order.

-Records which successfully load must be refreshed in the cache before appearing in the user interfaces.
-Records are  refreshed in the order they enter the queue.
-This process often takes less than one minute, but in the case of many thousands of records being queued can take up to several days. ``Reports/Services>View Statistics>FLAT Status`` provides a summary of the state of the cache, and may be useful in estimating processing time.

-Note that there is a period of time between successful loading and the cache being refreshed where records are not visible in any user interface.

-Records that do not successfully load remain in the component loader.
-They must be downloaded, deleted from the component loader, edited and reloaded to correct any issues.
-Editing within the component loader is not currently available.
+- The component loaders generally do precisely what they're documented to do, and don't do anything they're not documented to do.
+Please do not make any assumptions, including that behavior in one tool will be applicable to any other.

 ## Edit this Documentation